dop14/monkmode/README.md

 - **Windows**: No requirements - executable includes everything
 - **Linux/macOS**: Python 3.8+ and dependencies listed in `requirements.txt`

-### Platform Note
-Screenshots in this README were taken on Windows.
-The app may look slightly different on Linux/macOS (different icons, progress bar styling, some UI behaviors) but all functionality remains the same.

 <h2>What Are Focus Periods</h2>

 Focus periods are the core of deep work.
 When you first run monkmode, the default focus period is called "pomodoro", one of the most popular focus techniques: it divides work into 25-minute focus sessions followed by 5-minute breaks.
 After completing four focus sessions, the next break is a long break, usually around 15 minutes.